Table of Contents

 Data visualization is a complex way to describe presenting information through visual graphics.
 It highlights patterns and trends in data and helps the reader to achieve quick insights.

 The goal of your report is to display crucial data for your audience.
 Whether your audience is you, your boss, your team, or the wider public, you’ll need to design your report to match their needs.
 Begin by asking yourself:

 - Why are they invested in these analytics?

 - What do they need to know?

 - How is this information intended to drive action?

 With these answers, you can provide context and present information measured against the audience’s goals.

-GURUS Business Intelligence is delivered with Google Data Studio, which allows you to easily build and view reports from scratch or via provided templates.
+Business Intelligence for NetSuite, Powered by GURUS, is delivered with Google Data Studio, which allows you to easily build and view reports from scratch or via provided templates.

 NetSuite data is accessible via the included BigQuery Data Warehouse.
 Reports are then viewed in Data Studio dashboards and/or the GURUS BI embedded NetSuite dashboard for consumption.

 Alternatively, reports can be created in other popular Data Visualization tools (e.g. Looker, Power BI, Tableau, etc.) that can link to the solution as well.
 Click here to learn more about Google Data Studio.